happybara-io/WorkflowBuddy/README.md

 What can you do with these extra triggers and actions?

+## Trigger Slack Workflows with (almost) any event

+Expand beyond the limited number of events that Workflow Builder comes with out of the box.

 ### Replace the legacy Outgoing Webhooks

 Slack used to offer [Outgoing Webhooks](https://slack.com/apps/A0F7VRG6Q-outgoing-webhooks?tab=more_info) as a way to listen for new messages/Trigger Words in Slack messages and then fire a webhook to external URLs.